White Ship disaster: Shipwreck

 The White Ship was a newly refitted vessel captained by Thomas FitzStephen (Thomas filz Estienne), whose father Stephen FitzAirard (Estienne filz Airard) had been captain of the ship Mora for William the Conqueror during the Norman Conquest of England in 1066.
 Thomas offered his ship to Henry I of England to return to England from Barfleur in Normandy.
 Henry had already made other arrangements, but allowed many in his retinue to take the White Ship, including his heir, William Adelin, his illegitimate children Richard of Lincoln and Matilda FitzRoy, Countess of Perche, and many other nobles.

-According to the chronicler Orderic Vitalis, the crew asked William Adelin for wine and he supplied it to them in great abundance.
+According to the chronicler Orderic Vitalis, the crew asked William for wine and he supplied it to them in great abundance.
 By the time the ship was ready to leave there were about 300 people on board, although some, including the future king Stephen of Blois, had disembarked due to the excessive drinking before the ship sailed.
+Orderic attributes this to a sudden bout of diarrhoea.

-The ship's captain, Thomas FitzStephen, was ordered by the revellers to overtake the king's ship, which had already sailed.
+FitzStephen was ordered by the revellers to overtake the king's ship, which had already sailed.
 The White Ship was fast, of the best construction and had recently been fitted with new materials, which made the captain and crew confident they could reach England first.
 However, when it set forth in the dark, its port side struck the submerged Quilleboeuf Rock, and the ship quickly capsized.

-William Adelin got into a small boat and could have escaped but turned back to try to rescue his half-sister, Matilda, when he heard her cries for help.
+William got into a small boat and could have escaped but turned back to try to rescue his half-sister, Matilda, when he heard her cries for help.
 His boat was swamped by others trying to save themselves, and William drowned along with them.
-According to Orderic Vitalis, Berold (Beroldus or Berout), a butcher from Rouen, became the sole survivor of the shipwreck by clinging to the rock.
-The chronicler further wrote that when Thomas FitzStephen came to the surface after the sinking and learned that William Adelin had not survived, he let himself drown rather than face the king.
+According to Orderic, Berold (Beroldus or Berout), a butcher from Rouen, became the sole survivor of the shipwreck by clinging to the protruding mast of the sunken ship.
+The chronicler further wrote that when FitzStephen came to the surface after the sinking and learned that William had not survived, he let himself drown rather than face the king.

-One legend holds that the ship was doomed because priests were not allowed to board it and bless it with holy water in the customary manner.
+A legend holds that the ship was doomed because priests were not allowed to board it and bless it with holy water in the customary manner.
 For a complete list of those who did or did not travel on the White Ship, see Victims of the White Ship disaster.